Canada Employer of Record

 Employers are not required to make payments to employees or pay for benefits during maternity leave.
-However, employees may be eligible for pay and benefits under the federal Employment Insurance program.
+However, employees may be eligible for pay and benefits under the federal Employment Insurance Act.

-In most provinces, employees are entitled to two weeks of paid vacation after one year of service.
+In most provinces, employees are entitled to at least two weeks of paid vacation after one year of service.

 Nine holidays are observed nationwide in Canada and are generally treated as paid leave for employees:

 - Good Friday

 - Labour Day